Market

 Returns and Risk (Trailing 20 Years)

-Source: Bloomberg, MSCI, National Council of Real Estate Investment Fiduciaries, S&P.
+Source: Bloomberg, MSCI, National Council of Real Estate Investment Fiduciaries and S&P. As of December 31, 2005– December 31, 2025.

 Private real estate has generated positive returns amid high inflation.